edthedev/edthedev.github.io/blog/leader/On_Communication.md

 - Take care whenever you cannot read each audience member's face for feedback.
 - Slow down.

 Why do I have these principles?

+During my professional life, I have developed thick skin.
-I developed some pretty thick skin, which can cause me to hurt others.
+I have found this thick-skin can lead me to carelessness toward others.

-These rules help me cause less harm as I rampage along passionately through ideas I want to share.
+These rules help me cause less harm as I rampage along passionately describing ideas I want to share.

 ## On Creating Safe Spaces for communication